annie2010/target_labs/persistence/gorm/README.md

 <br/>
 <br/>

-# Persistence SQL Lab
+# GORM Lab

 ---
 ## <img src="../../assets/lab.png" width="auto" height="32"/> Your Mission

 > Barnes And Noble RELOADED!

-> Leveraging GORM rework your model queries for all your service endpoints.
+> Leveraging GORM, rework your model queries for all your service endpoints.
 > Standing on the shoulders of giants?

 > The web service should surface the following endpoints: